-Adynxx (A – dȳ – nix), located in San Francisco, California, is a clinical-stage pharmaceutical company developing a transformative technology platform addressing pain at its molecular roots – preventing the development of pain following surgery or trauma and resolving established chronic pain syndromes.
-Adynxx’s unique approach is to modify the course of pain rather than merely manage symptoms.
+Adynxx (A – dȳ – nix), located in San Francisco, California, is a clinical-stage biotechnology company developing a transformative technology platform addressing pain at its molecular roots.
+Adynxx’s unique approach is to transform pain management by approaching pain as a disease rather than a symptom.

-Adynxx’s lead compound, AYX1, is an investigational drug designed to reduce acute post-surgical pain and prevent the transition to persistent or chronic pain with a single administration at the time of surgery.
-Adynxx has successfully completed two Phase 2 studies of AYX1 for the prevention of pain following total knee replacement surgery.
-Additional compounds targeting a range of intractable neuropathic and inflammatory pain syndromes are in the pre-clinical stage.
+Adynxx’s lead compound, brivoligide (AYX1), is an investigational drug designed to reduce acute post-surgical pain, accelerate the achievement of adequate pain relief and prevent chronic pain with a single administration at the time of surgery.
+Additional AYX drug candidate compounds designed to address a range of intractable neuropathic and inflammatory pain syndromes are also in active development.

 Rick Orr joined Adynxx in December 2010 as President and Chief Executive Officer, and has more than 15 years of operational, development and legal experience.
 Most recently, he served as Chief Operating Officer of Corthera where he led the successful sale of the company to Novartis in February 2010.
 Rick previously served as Sr. Vice President, Operations of Cerexa, a wholly-owned subsidiary of Forest Laboratories.
 During his tenure at Cerexa, the company completed the successful clinical development of Teflaro® (ceftaroline fosamil), a parenteral antibiotic for the treatment of life-threatening infections.
 Rick was one of the founders of Cerexa and served as General Counsel until the company was acquired by Forest Laboratories in January 2007.
 Earlier in his career, he served as the Associate General Counsel of Peninsula Pharmaceuticals where he played a central role in structuring the acquisition of Peninsula by Johnson & Johnson.
 Prior to working at Peninsula, Rick was an attorney at Cooley LLP.